 Torah [Hebrew torah: instruction]

-The first five books of the Jewish Bible, known as the Pentateuch.
+The Torah refers to the first five books of the Jewish Bible, known as the Pentateuch.

 Although traditionally ascribed to Moses, contemporary scholars suggest they have been compiled from different sources.

 The Torah outlines the beginnings of the Jewish people and their patriarchs, to the Exodus from Egypt and various events in Sinai before the entry into Canaan.